Home

 5. Check the reluctor ring for missing teeth.
 If the reluctor ring is deformed, it can prevent the sensor from determining the crankshaft’s position.

-6. Ensure the timing chain and belt aren’t torn or misaligned.
+6. Ensure the timing chain and belt aren’t torn or misaligned, as this can disrupt engine timing and trigger the error code.

 7. Check the harmonic balancer for tears or cracks.
-An ill-fitting component can make it difficult for the sensor to determine the crankshaft’s position and trigger the fault code
+An ill-fitting component can make it difficult for the sensor to determine the crankshaft’s position and trigger the DTC.

 8. Test the crank sensor to check whether it’s working.
 The steps for different sensors may vary.
-For example, if you have a:
+For example, if your vehicle has:

-• Hall effect sensor: Connect the multimeter’s leads to the appropriate power and ground pins.
+• Hall effect sensor: Connect the multimeter’s leads to the appropriate power and ground pins, then set it to voltage mode.
 Typically, they’ll attach the red lead to the sensor‘s power supply pin and the black lead to the ground pin.
-The multimeter should show a reading between 5 and 13 volts.
+The multimeter should show accurate readings between 5 and 13 volts.

-9. Verify whether the engine control module sends or receives accurate information to and from the sensor.
+9. Use a multimeter to verify whether the ECM sends or receives accurate readings to and from the sensor.

-Possible Repairs & Costs for Fixing P0335 Error Code
+What Are the Possible Repairs & Costs for Fixing DTC P0335

 • Clean the corrosion or fix the sensor’s wiring problem